 Interconnection Customer shall submit to Transmission Provider, in writing, modifications to any information provided in the Interconnection Request.
 Interconnection Customer shall retain its Queue Position if the modifications are in accordance with Sections 4.4.1, 4.4.3 or 4.4.6 of this GIP, or are determined not to be Material Modifications pursuant to Section 4.4.4 of this GIP.

 Notwithstanding the above, during the course of the Interconnection Studies, either Interconnection Customer or Transmission Provider may identify changes to the planned interconnection that may improve the costs and benefits (including reliability) of the interconnection, and the ability of the proposed change to accommodate the Interconnection Request.
-To the extent the identified changes are acceptable to Transmission Provider and Interconnection Customer, such acceptance not to be unreasonably withheld, Transmission Provider shall modify the Point of Interconnection prior to the end of the DISIS Review Period and Interconnection Customer shall retain its Queue Position.
+To the extent the identified changes are acceptable to Transmission Provider and Interconnection Customer, such acceptance not to be unreasonably withheld, Transmission Provider shall modify the Point of Interconnection prior to the end of the DISIS Review Period or prior to the start of the Priority System Impact Study, as applicable, and Interconnection Customer shall retain its Queue Position.

 4.4.1 During DP1, modifications to the Interconnection Request permitted under this section shall include specifically: